-Fine Diners Over 40™ is a social dining club for singles and couples who enjoy dining at highly-rated restaurants and sharing the experience with others.
+Fine Diners Over 40™ is a social dining club for singles and couples who enjoy dining at highly-rated restaurants and sharing the experience with contemporaries who delight in all things epicurean.
 We appreciate food as art, as cultural adventure, as scientific experiment, and best of all — food as an opportunity to take pleasure in the company of others.
 We invite you to join us for culinary and social adventures in New York and Seattle.

 Come for the food, stay for the friends!

 The tasting menu is our preferred menu format.
-Tasting menus give talented chefs the chance to craft a dining experience in which each course builds on the previous in a harmonious parade of flavors and gastronomic ingenuity.
+It gives talented chefs the chance to craft a multicourse dining experience in a harmonious parade of flavors and gastronomic ingenuity.
 With a tasting menu, there’s no need to mull over tough choices from a delectable array.
 Fine Diners Over 40 like to sit back and let the experts do what they do best.

-The annual membership fee entitles you to attend regularly-scheduled dinners and special events such as wine tastings and cocktail parties; event fees are paid when you reserve.
+The annual membership fee entitles you to attend regularly-scheduled dinners and special events; event fees are paid when you reserve.
 We also welcome businesspeople and tourists to join us at an event that coincides with your stay in town.
 Non-member guests pay a $15 service fee in addition to the event fee.

 Dinner event fees range from $75 to $350 prepaid for a fixed price or tasting menu (including tax, tip, and administrative fees but excluding alcoholic and other beverages).
 Our average group size is eight; larger groups can be accommodated based on demand and venue.
 If there is interest, we rotate seats during the dessert course so you get a chance to mingle with guests from the other end of the table.